Is ADHD a Disability? Your Legal Rights at Work

 It’s not enough for a physician or psychologist to give you a formal diagnosis of ADHD.
 He or she must indicate that your symptoms are severe enough to be considered disabling.
 If you meet these conditions, your employer is obligated by the ADA to talk with you about how the condition affects your ability to work, and to consider providing accommodations that will enable you to do your job.

-So my boss has to do whatever it takes to make me able to work?
+Is my employer required to do whatever it takes to make me able to work?

 Not quite.
 The law requires reasonable accommodations.
 These are things that don’t pose an undue hardship to the employer – things that aren’t outrageously expensive or burdensome to the business.